parcel-bundler/watcher/README.md

 All of the APIs in `@parcel/watcher` support the following options, which are passed as an object as the last function argument.

 * `ignore` - an array of paths to ignore.
 They can be either files or directories.
 No events will be emitted about these files or directories or their children.
-They must be absolute paths.
 * `backend` - the name of an explicitly chosen backend to use.
 Allowed options are `"fs-events"`, `"watchman"`, `"inotify"`, `"windows"`, or `"brute-force"` (only for querying).
 If the specified backend is not available on the current platform, the default backend will be used instead.

 ## License